 Mental or Nervous Disorders.
 Academic or educational testing, counseling, and remediation.
-Mental or nervous disorders or substance abuse, including rehabilitative care in relation to these conditions, except as specifically stated in the "Mental or Nervous Disorders or "Substance Abuse" provisions of MEDICAL CARE THAT IS COVERED.
+Mental or nervous disorders or substance abuse, including rehabilitative care in relation to these conditions, except as specifically stated in the "Mental or Nervous Disorders" or "Substance Abuse" provisions of MEDICAL CARE THAT IS COVERED.

 Nicotine Use.
 Smoking cessation programs or treatment of nicotine or tobacco use.
-Smoking cessation drugs.
+This does not apply to smoking cessation products requiring a physician's prescription.